Downtown Honolulu: Government and infrastructure

 The Honolulu Police Department operates the Alapai Police Headquarters and the Downtown Police Station in Downtown Honolulu.

 The United States Postal Service operates the Downtown Honolulu Post Office at 335 Merchant Street.

+The Skyline rail system is planning to connect Downtown Honolulu with a Chinatown station, a Downtown station near the Aloha Tower, and a Civic Center station in the Capitol District.
+These stations are planned to open in 2031.